 Where Should You Put Your Emergency Fund?

 The safest place to put your emergency fund is in a savings account with an ATM card.
 With this type of bank account, the money can easily be withdrawn in any ATM should there be a need for it.
-In this digital age, aside from brick and mortar banks, you also have the option to park your emergency fund in digital banks as the money can easily be transferred to any account, anytime.
+In this digital age, aside from brick and mortar banks, you can park your emergency fund in digital banks as the money can easily be transferred to any account, anytime.

-There are also some that advise to always have a small amount of cash in the house so that there is some money readily available when it is needed.
+Some advise always having a small amount of cash in the house so that there is some money readily available when it is needed.

 Where NOT To Put Your Emergency Fund?